alttch/eva3/doc/iac.rst

-installation is performed, but if EVA ICS is being installed into Docker machine or Kubernetes cluster, there is a special environment variable *after_install*, which tells `EVA ICS Docker image <https://hub.docker.com/r/altertech/eva-ics>`_ to execute deployment script after installation process is finished.
-Here's an example part of docker-compose file:
+installation is performed, but if EVA ICS is being installed into Docker machine or Kubernetes cluster, there is a special environment variable *after_install*, which tells `EVA ICS Docker image <https://hub.docker.com/r/altertech/eva-ics>`_ to apply the deployment script after the initial setup process is finished.
+Here is an example part of a docker-compose file:

 .. code:: yaml

     eva-scada:
         environment:
-            - after_install=/deploy/deploy.sh
+            - DEPLOY=/path/or/url/to/yaml

 Devices
 -------